 cheap cat food alternative Stella and Chewys

 Freeze-dried raw cat foods are a good choice when you’re looking for a shelf-stable, easy-to-travel-with food option.
 The morsels are high-pressure processed, which means harmful bacteria are destroyed without compromising nutritional benefits.
-And while freeze-dried cat foods in general tend to be a bit pricier than more traditional types, Stella & Chewy’s is one of the more affordable options.
+And while freeze-dried cat foods in general tend to be a bit pricier than more traditional types, Stella & Chewy’s is one of the more healthy affordable cat food options.
 We love Stella & Chewy’s for their product transparency (every certificate of analysis report can be tracked), quality ingredients, and wide selection of responsibly sourced proteins.
 Plus, if your finicky feline doesn’t like it, the company accepts returns of any unused portion within 14 days of purchase.

 Pros